Zero-point energy: Space travel and gravitational shielding

 In 1988 Kip Thorne et al. published work showing how traversable wormholes can exist in spacetime only if they are threaded by quantum fields generated by some form of exotic matter that has negative energy.
 In 1993 Scharnhorst and Barton showed that the speed of a photon will be increased if it travels between two Casimir plates, an example of negative energy.
 In the most general sense, the exotic matter needed to create wormholes would share the repulsive properties of the inflationary energy, dark energy or zero-point radiation of the vacuum.
-Building on the work of Thorne, in 1994 Miguel Alcubierre proposed a method for changing the geometry of space by creating a wave that would cause the fabric of space ahead of a spacecraft to contract and the space behind it to expand (see Alcubierre drive).
-The ship would then ride this wave inside a region of flat space, known as a warp bubble and would not move within this bubble but instead be carried along as the region itself moves due to the actions of the drive.

 In 1992 Evgeny Podkletnov published a heavily debated journal article claiming a specific type of rotating superconductor could shield gravitational force.
 Independently of this, from 1991 to 1993 Ning Li and Douglas Torr published a number of articles about gravitational effects in superconductors.
 One finding they derived is the source of gravitomagnetic flux in a type II superconductor material is due to spin alignment of the lattice ions.
 Quoting from their third paper: "It is shown that the coherent alignment of lattice ion spins will generate a detectable gravitomagnetic field, and in the presence of a time-dependent applied magnetic vector potential field, a detectable gravitoelectric field."
 The claimed size of the generated force has been disputed by some but defended by others.
 In 1997 Li published a paper attempting to replicate Podkletnov's results and showed the effect was very small, if it existed at all.
 Li is reported to have left the University of Alabama in 1999 to found the company AC Gravity LLC.
-AC Gravity was awarded a U.S. DOD grant for $448,970 in 2001 to continue anti-gravity research.
-The grant period ended in 2002 but no results from this research were ever made public.
+AC Gravity was awarded a U.S. Department of Defense grant for $448,970 in 2001 to continue anti-gravity research.
+The grant period ended in 2002 but no results from this research were made public.